George Maximilianovich, 6th Duke of Leuchtenberg: Marriage to Anastasia

 The family owned a small estate near the Black Sea, where they spent the winter.
 While staying there in 1905, they witnessed the battleship Potemkin revolt.
 In the spring, the family stayed at their Peterhof residence the Villa Sergievskaia Datcha for the entire following summer.

-When still married to his second wife, George moved in with his French mistress, to the great anger of the morally upright Emperor Alexander III.
+When still married to his second wife, George moved in with his French mistress, to the great anger of the morally rigid Emperor Alexander III.
 When told that George was spending his vacations at the coastal town of Biarritz in south-western France, Alexander declared "So the prince is washing his filthy body in the waves of the ocean".

 Their marriage was considered "tempestuous and stormy," with George reportedly "insult[ing] and outrag[ing] her from the very first day of their marriage".
 Anastasia was able to obtain a divorce from him several years into their marriage, on 15 November 1906.
 Various sources attribute George to have been good-looking but a "stupid and rather sorry individual", although these reports were most often in connection with his second wife, who, when arranging her divorce from George, was widely reported to want to do so because she could no longer live with a man of "intolerable stupidity".
 Anastasia later remarried to Grand Duke Nicholas Nikolaevich of Russia, a grandson of Nicholas I of Russia (and on his mother's side a nephew of George's first wife Theresa).
-She and her sister became famous in Russian society as the "black peril" so called because of their home country of Montenegro, their dark complexions and their interest in occult.
+She and her sister became famous in Russian society as the "black peril" so called because of their home country of Montenegro, their dark complexions and their interest in the occult.

 Later years

 In 1901, through either the deaths or morganatic marriages of his elder brothers, George became the head of the Russian branch of the House of Beauharnais.
 At the turn of the twentieth century, when still married to Princess Anastasia of Montenegro, George was considered as a possible successor to the childless Alexander I of Serbia.
 Alexander was overthrown and murdered in a military coup, and succeeded by Peter I of Serbia.

-George inherited a large collection of paintings, sculptures, and other works of art from his father, who had brought them with him when he moved from Munich to St. Petersburg to marry Grand Duchess Maria Nikolaevna of Russia.
+George inherited a large collection of paintings, sculptures, and other works of art from his father, who had brought them with him when he moved from Munich to Saint Petersburg to marry Grand Duchess Maria Nikolaevna of Russia.
 He was buried in tomb #29 of the Grand Ducal Mausoleum in the Peter and Paul Fortress in St. Petersburg.

 Legacy

 George was the only one of his brothers to make a legitimate dynastic union.
 As both of his sons failed to produce legitimate issue, the Bavarian title Duke of Leuchtenberg went extinct in 1974.

-George appears as a character in The White Night of St. Petersburg, written by a relative Prince Michael of Greece and Denmark.
+George appears as a character in The White Night of St. Petersburg, written by a relative, Prince Michael of Greece and Denmark.